svyatoslav00012/BAP/README.md

 4. Add markup to image to determine size
 5. Save results as 1) image with new signboards 2) plan with each signboard (bounds and whole info)
 6. Enjoy =)

+Currently working.

+P.S.
+Has some bugs and bad cascade for classifying windows and doors (because of poor training set)